apastel/ytmusic-deleter/ytmusic_deleter/README.md

 Please paste the request headers from Firefox and press 'Enter, Ctrl-Z, Enter' to continue:
 ```
 > If you are running macOS, please see the [special pasting instructions](https://ytmusicapi.readthedocs.io/en/stable/setup/browser.html#using-the-headers-in-your-project)
-in the "MacOS special pasting instructions" section of the ytmusicapi docs.
+in the "macOS special pasting instructions" section of the ytmusicapi docs.

 ### Usage